 Lead researcher: Professor Bob Brown

-Where: The Ovarian Cancer Action Research Centre
+Where: Ovarian Cancer Action Research Centre incorporating The Vivienne Wohl Unit

 Chemotherapy is a very effective treatment for women with ovarian cancer when they are first diagnosed.
-However in 70-90% of cases the cancer will reoccur, often having developed a resistance to chemotherapy so that it no longer works.
+However in 70-90% of cases, the cancer will reoccur, often having developed a resistance to chemotherapy so that it no longer works.
 Understanding why this happens and finding a way to stop it is essential if we’re to make sure that women with recurrent ovarian cancer have better treatment options available to them.

 Professor Bob Brown has been studying how recurrent ovarian cancer tumours develop resistance to chemotherapy to try to find a way to stop this from happening.
 His lab has already discovered that epigenetic changes that occur during chemotherapy can have many effects on the tumour – including switching off genes that are meant stop tumour growth.